AnthonyRuffino/web-game/requirements/step-2-advanced-features.md

 ### 9. Basic UI System ✅ (COMPLETED)
 - **Chat & Command Input Bar:**
   - Pressing the `Enter` key opens a text input bar at the bottom of the screen, similar to MMORPGs (e.g., World of Warcraft). ✅
-  - While the input bar is open, all key presses are captured as text input and do not trigger game world actions. ✅
+  - While the input bar is open, all kegit sy presses are captured as text input and do not trigger game world actions. ✅
   - Submitting the input (by pressing `Enter` again):
     - If the text starts with `/`, it is interpreted as a console command and executed via the command system.  ✅
     - If the text does not start with `/`, it is considered as the character "speaking" in the game world (for now, this is a placeholder; in the future, this could display as a speech bubble above the character or trigger interactions with NPCs/entities). ✅